ajpwalser/ajpwalser.github.io/_posts/2021-06-24-markdown-syntax-guide.md

 date: 2021-06-24
 ---

 Markdown is a plain text formatting syntax for writers.
-This post provides a brief overview of syntax used to format text on this blog.<!--more-->
+This post provides a brief overview of syntax commonly used to format text on this blog.<!--more-->

 For a comprehensive guide to Markdown, see [Daring Fireball](https://daringfireball.net/projects/markdown/).